Cultivation and Utilization of Human Resources

 (3) Cultivation of Global Human Resources

 This situation has made the cultivation and strengthening of globally minded human resources a task of extreme importance for the Group.
 We introduced our global trainee system in the fiscal year ended March 31, 2011.
 This system allows young Japanese employees to be assigned to subsidiaries outside Japan for one year of training.
 This experience is intended to expose them to other languages and international business practices, while helping them better understand other cultures.
-To date, a total of 119 young employees have been assigned overseas as part of this system.
-We are also striving to cultivate and strengthen our pool of personnel who can work globally through international training for young employees and customized training for cultivating international personnel.
+To date, a total of 125 young employees have been assigned overseas as part of this system.
+We are also striving to cultivate and strengthen our pool of personnel who can work globally through international training programs for young employees and customized training for cultivating international personnel.

-FY 2022 Topics
+Topics

 Toward a Sustainable Society